MicrosoftDocs/well-architected/well-architected/ai/testing.md

 Testing PaaS services can help you select service SKUs because you understand the associated costs, like pay-as-you-go or pre-provisioned compute.
 Use Azure pricing calculators to evaluate workloads, frequency, and token usage to determine the best billing and compute options.
 Simulate workloads with low-cost SKUs and justify high-end options like provisioned throughput units (PTUs) for Azure OpenAI.

-Load testing isn't as relevant for pay-as-you-go compute because, with infinite capacity, you won't encounter problems.
+Load testing isn't as relevant for pay-as-you-go compute because, with infinite capacity, you don't encounter problems.
 Testing validates the limits and quotas.
 We don't recommend load testing for pay-as-you-go compute because it's a significant financial expense.
 However, you should load test to verify the throughput, which is measured in tokens per minute or requests per minute.
 Unlike standard APIs that consider metrics like request size, this approach sizes based on tokens to determine usage.
 The key is to understand the number of active users and measure throughput accordingly.
 For more information, see [How to measure your throughput](/azure/ai-services/openai/how-to/latency#how-to-measure-your-throughput).

 ### Security controls

 Regardless of whether you use an inferencing server or a PaaS option, security is your responsibility.
-With API endpoints, it's crucial to test for jailbreaking and content safety controls to make sure that these controls can't be bypassed and are functioning as expected.
+With API endpoints, it's crucial to test for jailbreaking and content safety controls.
+Make sure that these controls can't be bypassed and are functioning as expected.
 For instance, sending a known blocked item can help you verify if security controls are in place and working correctly before deployment.
 Consider running these tests as needed or integrate them into the release process.

 It's important to test if the system can inadvertently expose information it shouldn't.
 For example, the system shouldn't expose personal information in the response payload.
 Also, test to make sure a client can't access endpoints that are meant for other identities.
 Conduct security tests to verify that the API, with its authentication and authorization mechanisms, doesn't leak confidential information and maintains proper user segmentation.